Fiona Gubelmann: Career

 Gubelmann made her television acting debut in 2003 on the UPN sitcom The Mullets, and made her film debut the following year in the comedy Employee of the Month.
 She appeared as a guest star in a number of television series and in a few films over the next several years.
 She also continued stage work, appearing in Peter Lefcourt's play La Ronde de Lunch in Los Angeles in 2009.

 When Gubelmann's agent sent her the script for Wilfred, she said that she "absolutely fell in love with it", although "didn't quite get the whole guy in the dog suit thing".
 She watched some of the original Australian version online, and described her reaction as "Oh my God, this is amazing!"
 After auditioning, she was called back several more times over the course of three and half weeks.
 She also auditioned with Elijah Wood and Jason Gann so producers could see if she had on-screen chemistry with her potential co-stars, and was tested a final time before winning the role.

 In 2014, she and her husband, Alex, were featured in an episode of the House Hunters spin-off House Hunters Renovation where they were shown buying and renovating their new home.

-Gubelmann has appeared in two Lifetime movies and five Hallmark movies.
+Gubelmann has appeared in two Lifetime movies and eight Hallmark movies.

 Gubelmann started appearing on The Good Doctor as Dr. Morgan Reznick in a recurring role in the first season and was promoted to a series regular in the second season.